Day 1: Arrive in Urumqi (China)

 Day 18: Mary – Flight to Ashgabat (Turkmenistan) [B,L,D]

 Breakfast at hotel.
 Transfer to airport for flight to Ashgabat.
 Upon arrival, enjoy sightseeing tour of the Blue Mosque, Arch of Neutrality, and Independence Park, with its rotating gold statue of Turkmenbashi.
 Drive to Nissa and explore the ancient ruined capital of the Parthians.
-Discover the unique fortresses, citadel, temples, and tombs (III Century BC), and the National Museum of History and Ethnography.
-Overnight in our hotel in Ashgabat.
+Discover the unique fortresses, citadel, temples, and tombs (III Century B.C.), and the National Museum of History and Ethnography.
+Overnight in Ashgabat.

 Day 19: Ashgabat – Mashhad (Turkmenistan – Iran) [B,L,D]

 Breakfast at the hotel.
 Early morning transfer to Iran borders.
 Border formalities on both sides.
 Meeting with Iranian guide and driver, route to Mashhad (250 km).
 Accommodation upon your arrival.
-City tour of Mashad.
+City tour of Mashhad.
 Visiting holy shrine of Imam Reza, Reza Museum, bazaars, and Nader’s Tomb.
-Dinner and overnight in hotel.
+Dinner and overnight in Mashhad.